CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * In the Python console workspace, a function to open the source code of an object.
 * A custom startup script for the Python console
 * A command to log the stack trace of the speech.speak function.
+* A command to reverse translate the items of the interface.

 ## Enhanced restart dialog